kvas-it/europython2017/4-fighting-the-controls.md

 - Similarity between pair programming and 2-pilot cockpit.
 - Programming is a creative craft kind of like writing, very unlike surgery.
 - Feedback is very quick.
-- Debugging is very private.
+- But debugging is very private.
 - So we are driven to the same short loop and we lose situational awareness because we're too busy fighting the controls.
-- When programmers have it, they look foolish, when pilots do it, they die, so pilots figured out better ways to deal with it.
+- When programmers do it, they look foolish, when pilots do it, they die, so pilots figured out better ways to deal with it.

 # Mitigating loss of situational awareness in aviation